Angela Nicholson and the AP team run through the best camera bags for photographers and videographers to buy, with options for all budgets.

 - 15in laptop compartment

-This exceptional backpack earned the full five stars in our recent review, and for serious photographers, it is pretty much perfect.
-There’s plenty of room for your kit, with dimensions of 35.5 x 26 x 54 cm, but what sets the Multiloader apart is its quick-access functionality.
-The single zip running along the outside can be opened in numerous different ways thanks to the four zip pulls, giving you flexible access to the side panels and front section.
+This exceptional backpack earned the full five stars in our recent review.
+For serious photographers, it is pretty much perfect.
+There’s plenty of room, with dimensions of 35.5 x 26 x 54 cm, but what sets the Multiloader apart is its quick-access functionality.
+The single zip running along the outside can be opened in numerous different ways thanks to four zip pulls, giving flexible access to the side panels and front section.

-It’s a sizeable bag – if you were to fill it, you’d be looking at a pretty hefty prospect – but the top-notch harness distributes the weight well and makes it easy to carry.
-Unless your setup is really small and you want a less bulky bag, the Manfrotto Pro Light Multiloader Backpack M is going to be a highly compelling choice for any photographer.
+It’s a sizeable bag – it would be a hefty prospect full up – but I felt that the harness distributes the weight well and makes it easy to carry.
+If your equipment justifies its size, the Manfrotto Pro Light Multiloader Backpack M is a compelling choice.

 Read our Manfrotto Pro Light Multiloader Backpack M review.